 Students with an F-1 student visa should not commence work, either on or off campus, without first consulting their designated school official (DSO).
 Authorization to work is required either from the DSO or the U.S. Citizenship and Immigration Services (USCIS).
 If you work without authorization, you will violate the terms of your F-1 student visa and fall out of status.
-Once you fall out of status, you will be forced to leave the U.S.
+Once you fall out of status, you will be forced to leave the United States.

 To avoid falling out of status, make sure you know the rules before you start working.
-(These rules are applicable as of the date of this article — Nov.
-6, 2017.)

 Here is a summary of the various types of work programs available to F-1 students.